The science

 Emotional Awareness & Expression Therapy (EAET)

-Processing unresolved emotions that may be fueling pain
+Processing unresolved emotions that may be fueling persistent pain.

 Pain Neuroscience Education